nnao45/bgp_neipar/README.md

 # bgp_neipar
-This script is Parsing Router'OS "show bgp ipv4 unicast summary" Results.
+This script is Parsing IOS-XR "show bgp ipv4 unicast summary" Results.
 And sort, AS number, LastUP/Down, Pfx/Stat, and You Setting(peer/peer.go)discription.

 ## Dependencies